Healthdirect Free Australian health advice you can count on.

 Middle ear infections

-Children under age 2, Aboriginal or Torres Strait Islander children and children with certain medical conditions are more likely to have complications from ear infections and are more commonly prescribed antibiotics.
+Children under 6 months old, Aboriginal and/or Torres Strait Islander children and children with certain medical conditions are more likely to have complications from ear infections.
+For this reason, they are more likely to need antibiotics.

 Outer ear infections

-Outer ear infections (otitis externa) are generally treated with antibiotic ear drops.
-The drops may also contain other medicines such as steroids.
+Outer ear infections always need treatment with antibiotic ear drops.
 You should lie down with your ear facing upwards while the drops are put in and stay lying down for a few minutes so the drops stay in your ear.

 It's important to avoid swimming for a week while the infection is healing.

-• ensuring that you or your child drain water out of your ears after swimming
+• Make sure that you or your child drains water out of your ears after swimming.

-• using ear plugs for swimming if you are prone to these infections
+• Use earplugs for swimming, if you are prone to ear infections.

 Learn more here about the development and quality assurance of healthdirect content.